jw120/fcc-simon/README.md

  + DONE Document all modules - how to make module documentation not merge with first function?
  + DONE Sort out packaging/webpack etc
  * TODO Use nicer import format namespace and default?
+ * TODO Everything in milliseconds (and document that for all functions that take sounds)

 ## Note notes